speciationgenomics/speciationgenomics.github.io/_pages/admixture.md

 By default, the script generates a tiff file that uses the same prefix as the one provided with -p.
 In our case $FILE.tiff.
 This can be changed with -o <output prefix>.

 Now we just need to download the `.tiff` file to our local machine to look at it, either using `scp` (Mac/Linux) or `Filezilla` (Windows).

+Remember that ADMIXTURE/STRUCTURE plots can be quite misleading as different demographic histories can lead to the same results (see. e.g. [Lawson et al, 2018](https://www.nature.com/articles/s41467-018-05257-7)) These plots are great to detect recent hybrids but they are not ideal to infer complex demographic histories with hybrid origins of entire populations

+To evaluate if the ADMIXTURE plot is a good fit, you can use [evaladmix](http://www.popgen.dk/software/index.php/EvalAdmix) and we highly recommend to also use other methods to help infer the demographic history and evidence of hybridisation such as Dstatistics, demographic modeling etc.